 A sunrise wedding ceremony usually isn’t an option for couples choosing to have big, traditional weddings.
 It’s unlikely you’re going to persuade 200 people to join you at the crack of dawn to celebrate your nuptials!
 And, ugghh, trying to organize that many people bright and early: no thanks.

-But, for couples choosing to elope or have a super-intimate wedding, it’s a FANTASTIC choice.
+For couples choosing to elope or have a super-intimate wedding, on the other hand, it’s a FANTASTIC choice.

 We personally adore sunrise weddings.
 HOWEVER, do not even contemplate one if: